horchi/linux-p4d/README.md

 Setup and configure WEBIF:
 --------------------------

-- copy content of folder /tmp/linux-p4d/htdocs to your webroot (eg. /var/www)
+- copy content of folder /tmp/linux-p4d/htdocs to your webroot (/var/www is used as example in the next steps)
 - download the tool pChart2.1.x from http://www.pchart.net/download (version 2.1.3 in our example)
-- store the extracted download in folder /var/www/pChart2.1.3
+- store the extracted download in the webroot folder (eg. /var/www/pChart2.1.3)
 - create symbolic link
 	ln -s /var/www/pChart2.1.3/ /var/www/pChart
 - change access to cache folder chmod 777 /var/www/pChart/cache
 - change owner of www folder
 	chown www-data /var/www
-- for test enter the web address http://<IP_of_RPi>/index.php
+- for a test enter the web address http://<IP_of_RPi>/index.php

+The default username and password for the login is
+Benutzername: p4
+Passwort: p4-3200

 Setup and configure sending mails: